jkeohan/scatterplot-workshop/module-7-using-legend-to-filter-dataset.md

 #### Adding onclick Event

 Before we add the click event let's just take a moment and create the **activeLegend** variable.
 We will set it to an empty string and reassign it with the name of the region selected by the user.
-It will be reset to an empty string when the user clicks the same region again.
+There will however include additional logic to reset it back to an empty string if at any time the user clicks the same region immediatly after.

 ```
 let activeLegend = "";